sstaub/Ethernet3/README.md

 ## MDNS Responder

-A MDNS responder can listen and respond to MDNS name requests, for example to have a be accessible on the MDNS name "webserver3.local":
+The MDNS responder can listen and respond to MDNS name requests, for example a webserver can be accessible via the MDNS name "webserver3.local".

 ***example***

 	char mdnsName[] = "webserver3";
 	EthernetMDNSResponder mdnsResponder;

-Setup the MDNS responder to listen to the configured name.
+Setup the MDNS responder to listen to the configured name (.local will be appended).

 ***example***